Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 5. Telemetry can be disabled by unchecking the `enableTelemetry` setting.

+    > **NOTE**: The telemetry does not collect your code nor the suggested code completions.
+    What is collected is whether a code suggestion was accepted or dismissed.

 ## Troubleshooting

 If you are seeing the frontend extension, but it is not working, check that the server